-I Heard It Through The Grapevine
+Learn How To Play I Heard It Through The Grapevine

 By doing this, you’ll be able to improvise your rhythm parts and licks, rather than memorize them.

-Take this approach to play guitar and you’ll be listening and adjusting your guitar parts to the band you’re playing with, rather than just playing your one memorized part (good idea when playing in a rock band, not so much in a soul band).
+Take this approach to playing guitar and you’ll be listening and adjusting your guitar parts to the band you’re playing with, rather than just playing your one memorized part (good idea when playing in a rock band, not so much in a soul band).

 The verse chord progression is similar to that of a blues, although chord I is a minor chord.